phalcon/traits/docs/general.md

 ```php
 protected function init(array $services = []): void
 ```
-Initializes services.
+Initialize services.
 Called in `__construct` and merges the passed services with those set in the `getServices()` method.